Explained: Reason behind naming 'Mughal Garden' in Rashtrapati Bhavan

 New Delhi, Feb 04: The heart of the Rashtrapati Bhavan, the iconic Mughal Garden will be opened to the public from Wednesday.

-The garden will be open for the general public till March 8 between 10 am to 4 pm.
+The garden will be open for the general public between 10 am to 4 pm till March 8.

-On March 11, the garden will be again open exclusively for farmers, differently-abled persons, defence, paramilitary forces, and Delhi police personnel.
+On March 11, the garden will be open exclusively for farmers, differently-abled persons, defence and paramilitary forces, and Delhi police personnel.

 Mughal Garden witnesses 3-6 lakh visitors every year and more than 5 lakh visitors in the last year alone.